-BGPA forms part of the Department of Biodiversity, Conservation and Attractions (DBCA) which also incorporates the former Department of Parks and Wildlife, the Zoological Parks Authority (Perth Zoo) and Rottnest Island Authority.
+BGPA forms part of the Department of Biodiversity, Conservation and Attractions (DBCA) which also incorporates the Parks and Wildlife Service, the Zoological Parks Authority (Perth Zoo) and Rottnest Island Authority.

 DBCA is tasked with conserving and enhancing Western Australia's ecological biodiversity and natural attractions under its care.